noop-inc/documentation/src/content/docs/traffic-and-routes.md

 ---

-title: "Traffic and Routes"
+title: 'Traffic and Routes'
-description: "How to Route Traffic from the internet and within your Noop Apps"
+description: 'How to Route Traffic from the internet and within your Noop Apps'
-slug: "traffic-and-routes"
+slug: 'traffic-and-routes'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 4
 ---

 # Overview